arminadm/django_blog/README.md

-# django_simple_projects
+# django_projects
- simple projects from the following course: shorturl.at/hCLZ0
+projects from the following course: shorturl.at/hCLZ0